Splittikin/FHS-News-Docs/docs/pages/act_load_home_feed.md

 ```
 The server may return any number of objects.
 They should be displayed in order.

 The two parameters at the end, `position`, and `quantity`, tell the server what place you want to load the articles from and how many of them you want to load, including the extra cards (Weather, clock, alerts, everything not an article.)

-{: .note}
 If you do not specify `position` and `quantity` in your request, they will default to 0 and 5 respectively.